T01d4/MLOps_movie_rec_apr25/README.md

     │   ├── visualization  <- Scripts to create exploratory and results oriented visualizations │   │   └── visualize.py
     │   └── config         <- Describe the parameters used in train_model.py and predict_model.py
+    │
+    │
+    ├── tests              <- Source code for the tests of this project.
+    │   ├── __init__.py    <- Makes src a Python module
+    │   │
+    │   ├── api            <- Scripts for the api supposed to be running in the backgroud │   │   ├── main.py
+    │   │   └── routes.py
+    │   │
+    │   ├── data           <- Scripts to download or generate data │   │   ├── test_check_structure.py
+    │   │   ├── test_import_raw_data.py
+    │   │   └── test_make_dataset.py
+    │   │
+    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── test_build_features.py
+    │   │
+    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
+    │   │   ├── test_predict_model.py
+    │   │   └── test_train_model.py
+    │   │
+    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── test_visualize.py

 --------